 SR-22 Proof of Insurance

-An SR-22 proof of insurance form is often required for up to three years following a suspended license, and most states will require newly reinstated drivers to carry insurance, or else surrender their driver’s license.
+An SR-22 proof of insurance form is often necessary for up to three years following a suspended license, and most states will require newly reinstated drivers to carry insurance or else surrender their driver’s license.
 If you cancel your coverage or switch insurers, your insurer is required to notify the state so that police officers can be on the lookout for you as a former DUI offender with canceled insurance coverage.

-Rates and Risk
+DUI Rates and Risk

-Cancelled Coverage After A DUI
+Cancelled Coverage After a DUI

 After a DUI, your insurer may decide to cancel your policy to avoid the risk of paying for your next accident.
 As in most employment contracts, the average insurance policy is written as a mutual, non-binding agreement, meaning that either party (you or your insurer) can terminate the contract and cancel the policy at any time, for any reason.

-Getting The Best Rate After A DUI
+Getting the Best Rate After a DUI

 Just as in the courtroom, each case is judged differently.